booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 <img src="/Documentation/Images/Jetson Nano.jpg" alt="Jetson Nano">

-Here are instructions for provisioning each Nano in the cluster with a basic stack - Ubuntu, Python, Nginx, and MySQL - together with support for other languages, runtimes and a graph datase, plus various tools and libraries for general development, frameworks for artificial intelligence and networking, and an infrastructure for hosting microservices and Kubernetes.
+Here are instructions for provisioning each Nano in the cluster with a basic stack - Ubuntu, Python, Nginx, and MySQL - together with support for other languages, runtimes, and a graph datase, plus various tools and libraries for general development, frameworks for artificial intelligence and networking, and an infrastructure for hosting microservices and Kubernetes.
 Instructions are given for integrating the cluster's nodes with the console, accessing the cluster from a remote computer on the same network, and for commonly used cluster commands.

 Several bits of code needed in support of this provisioning reside <a href="../nano">here</a>.